open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 | Impact | Each successful hit from this weapon causes the target to move directly away from the attacker by 1 inch, in addition to any damage it may cause.
 This move stops immediately if the character comes into contact with any other characters or terrain. |
 | Stasis | If a character loses any hit points to a Stasis weapon it may not move or advance for the remainder of the round. |

-## Missions
+## Exhibition Games

+Exhibition games arw one off matches played between two evenly matched teams.
+Simply determine which mission you are playing randomly before setting up ypur battlefield.

 ### Team Deathmatch

 #### Battlefield

 The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
-Each time a character is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.
+Each time a character is brought onto the battlefield from reserve the player must roll 2d6 and choose their entry point number from one of those dice results.

 #### Objectives

 Each team scores 1 Victory Point each time they kill a character on an enemy team.
-On the last round this is increased to 2 Victory Points.
+The first team to score 6 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.

 -----